gtkfi/ArcSDM/README.md

 #### TOC Fuzzification (tocfuzzification.py)	29.4.2020<br>
 Tested, not modified.<br>

-#### Logistic Regression (logisticregression.py)	28.5.2020<br>
-Logistic Regression don’t work on ArcGIS Pro if workspace is File System.
-Join Field cannot join raster from file system and/or DBF table fields together on ArcGIS Pro but can join them on ArcGIS Desktop 10.6.1.
-LR works on ArcGIS Pro if workspace is File Geodatabase and Input Weights rasters are in File Geodatabase. <br>

-#### Grand Wofe (grand_wofe_lr.py)	28.5.2020<br>
-1. Obsolete attributes sys.exc_type and sys.exc_value replaced by sys.exc_info ()<br>
-2. Because Logistic Regression don’t work on ArcGIS Pro if workspace is File System, this tool will not work on ArcGIS Pro if workspace is File System.<br>
-3. The coordinate system of the input raster must be the same as that of the Training points Layer.<br>

-#### common.py 29.4.2020<br>
-Addition of a result raster displayed  to ArcGIS Pro to the Contents panel in addToDisplay feature fixed.<br>

 #### sdmvalues.py 28.5.2020<br>
 1. The default value for Environment.Cell Size is Maximum of Inputs, which can be used as a Cell Size if the mask is FeatureLayer or FeatureClass.
 If the mask is a raster, the text value cannot be used in the calculation, but the Cell Size must be an integer<br>